Rubber bridge: Tactics

 At rubber the goal is to win the most points over a series of hands and it is important to make contracts to try to win the rubber and get the bonus.
 Overtricks do not matter - even less than at IMPs.
 Balancing over low-level contracts is not as attractive, because unless one can make contract one has little to gain and may force the opponents into a higher-scoring contract.
 Sacrificing can be expensive and only preserves the current state rubber as far as points below the line go and a 500-point penalty is possibly worth as much as winning the rubber.

 At rubber every hand is affected by the context of the score and there are many different factors to consider and weigh.
 One needs to be constantly aware of not just the vulnerability but what legs (part-games) both sides have as affects the meanings of bids.
 Game may only require 2 so it is worth stretching to bid it with a weak hand but not to go higher with a strong hand unless 6 is a reasonable chance.
 Part-scores like 40 and 60 are highly worthwhile as one can make game with two of major or 1NT respectively on a later hand.

 This is very different from duplicate bridge where each part-score and game are worth fixed amounts and each hand is an individual battle over points.

 Laws of rubber bridge

-There are no universally accepted rules for rubber bridge, but some zonal organisations have published their own.
-An example for those wishing to abide by a published standard is The Laws of Rubber Bridge as published by the American Contract Bridge League (ACBL).
+There are no universally accepted rules for rubber bridge.
+There are three organizations that publish laws of bridge.
+One copyright on the laws belongs to the American Contract Bridge League (ACBL), another copyright in the British Commonwealth belonged to the Portland Club, and the copyright in the non-English speaking European countries belongs to the English Bridge Union..
+In 2014, the ACBL renamed The Laws of Contract Bridge to The Laws of Rubber Bridge.
+Since 1947, the ACBL has published The Laws of Duplicate Bridge and revised it every 10 years.
+Relevant revisions to the Laws of Duplicate Bridge are later adopted in the Laws of Rubber Bridge.